hjr3/cadence/README.md

 # Cadence #
 The _easy_ way to record time in Jira / Tempo.

+I used to spend up to 30 minutes logging work to Jira.
+It was tedious, boring and I would constantly forget.
+Cadence allows me to log all my work in mere minutes and causes me no stress.

 ## Installation ##
 1. ```git clone https://github.com/hradtke/cadence.git```
 1. ```cp cadence/.jira.dist ~/```